 - 1. Take immediate actions to the detailed recommendations in this report. - 2.
-Take some time to review the incidents reported during this period, in addition to the ones included in this and previous reports and please let us know if these are part of the regular function of your systems. - 3.
+Take some time to review the incidents reported during this period and please let us know if these are part of the regular function of your systems. - 3.
 The majority of the vulnerabilities found can be hardened by taking into consideration the best practices for SSL/TLS implementation where old versions of SSL are not allowed, the same way, the use of known vulnerable cipher suits (e.g. RC4) should not be permitted.
 Take special focus on the following hosts: 200.90.137.94, 200.90.137.83, 200.46.227.230 and 200.46.19.100. - 4.
-It is important to set up valid certificates that can be trusted on the following hosts: 200.90.137.91, 200.90.137.94, 200.46.19.100, 200.90.137.84, 200.90.137.83 and 200.46.227.230.
+It is important to set up valid certificates that can be trusted on the following hosts: 200.90.137.91, 200.90.137.83 and 200.46.227.230.
 This because there are attack methods that involve spoofing a service such as a webmail and because the official service does not have a valid certificate, it is possible that clients believe the attackers service is the official one which might cause credential theft, data leakage, among others. - 5.
-We strongly recommend not to allow any connections through telnet (not open is always better than filtered if it is not supposed to be used) to any of your systems, regardless of whether the connections are established inside the local network or over the internet. - 6.
-If hosts 200.46.227.227 and 200.46.19.98 are listening on port 80, we strongly recommend to migrate to port 443, because even though connection attempts to this port from the outside have been dropped, we have registered many attempts from several Public IP addresses. - 7.
-Take notice to the solution process of the Internet Key Exchange (IKE) Aggressive Mode with Pre-Shared Key, described in the Vulnerabilities by severity section of the technical report on hosts 200.46.227.227 and 200.46.19.98.
+We strongly recommend not to allow any connections through telnet (not open is always better than filtered if it is not supposed to be used) to any of your systems, regardless of whether the connections are established inside the local network or over the internet.